MicrosoftDocs/dynamics365smb-docs/financials/receivables-how-reconcile-payments-cannot-apply-auto.md

 ---
 # How to: Reconcile Payments That Cannot be Applied Automatically
 You may sometimes have to handle payments to your bank account that cannot be applied to a related open customer, vendor or bank account ledger entry.
-Reasons may be that no document exists in Financials that the payment can be applied to, or the related document in Financials has a different amount than the transaction amount, for example, because of currency exchange.
+Reasons may be that no document exists in [!INCLUDE[d365fin](includes/d365fin_md.md)] that the payment can be applied to, or the related document in [!INCLUDE[d365fin](includes/d365fin_md.md)] has a different amount than the transaction amount, for example, because of currency exchange.
 In the **Payment Reconciliation Journal** window, all transaction amounts for payments that are not yet applied appear in the **Difference** field, including amounts that cannot be applied because of reasons such as the above.

 Payments that cannot be applied can appear on payment reconciliation journal lines in the following different ways: